-The idea of this installation is to install doors of walls/gates of private building / spaces and then painting Carnot) an imaginary word behind the door.
+The idea of this installation is to install doors our walls/gates of private buildings/spaces and then painting Carnot) an imaginary word behind the door.

-The goal would be to question the limit betweenpublic and private spaces."
+The goal would be to question the limit between public and private spaces."
 Why coun't I go behind this wall?"
 "Who owns it?"
 "Who decides if I can arter/see? inside?"
 "What is this building made for?"